vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/NullReferenceException/Debugging.md

 ## NullReferenceException: Debugging
+Now we understand [reference types](Reference%20Types.md) and when they are being [accessed](Access.md), we can debug to find which one is `null`.

-When logging to inspect variables in a line of code throwing an NRE it's important to make individual logs for each access, or else the log will also throw an exception and not be printed.
+When logging to find null values it's important to make individual logs for each access, or else the log will also throw an exception and not be printed.

 <<Code/Logging/Logging 3.rtf>>